swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 <!-- </div> -->

 Pretty neat huh?
-If you're familiar with how much JavaScript the ClojureScript compiler generates without the help of Google Cloure you should find the advanced compiled code
+If you're familiar with how much JavaScript the ClojureScript compiler generates without the help of Google Closure you should find the advanced compiled code
 [shocking small](/assets/js/chambered.js).
 That's right, *400* lines
 of generated code (200 of those are unnecessary and will disappear